EDUCATION & OUTREACH

 Overview

-On May 24-25, 2023, the Center for Matter at Atomic Pressures (CMAP) held two half-day interactive workshops in which students will learn the fundamentals and advanced techniques of effective science communication.
-It will feature lectures and presentations by Corey S. Powell (former editor of Discover magazine, founder of OpenMind magazine, co-host of the Science Rules podcast), along with expert guests.
+On (2025 dates coming soon), the Center for Matter at Atomic Pressures (CMAP) will hold two half-day interactive workshops in which students will learn the fundamentals and advanced techniques of effective science communication.
+On 2023, it featured lectures and presentations by Corey S. Powell (former editor of Discover magazine, founder of OpenMind magazine, co-host of the Science Rules podcast), along with expert guests.
 The format will include interactive exercises, real-time critiques, and a “pitch slam” for presenting story ideas.

 The goal of the Bootcamp is to help students and faculty get meaningful science stories in front of the widest possible audience – as authors, as communicators, and as expert sources – and give the public better access to smart, accessible, engaging, and meaningful scientific insights.
 Day One will consist of 3 one-hour-long sessions focusing on the fundamentals of how different forms of journalism work, including an interactive story critique.
 Day Two will consist of 3 one-hour-long sessions analyzing different paths to crossing over from research to science communication, culminating in a real-time story pitch slam.